Published Jul 13, 2021

 Prior to becoming a caregiver for your elderly parent, it’s important for you both to talk through your boundaries and expectations for how this relationship will work.
 This part of the process is twofold as it’s a huge change in both of your lives.

 Practice patience and compassion with your older or elderly parent.
-Take the time to recognize that they are not the same as they once were and that’s tough for both of you to come to terms with.
+Take the time to accept that they are not the same as they once were and that’s tough for both of you to come to terms with.
+This can be a difficult process to deal with, and while your goal is to care for them, respect that this transition may take time to adjust to for everyone.
 Let them know you’re on their side and simply stepping in to help them with what they need, not trying to impose your own agenda.

 Another way to set expectations is by letting them know what you’re comfortable taking on as a caretaker and what you’re not comfortable with.
 For example, maybe you’re comfortable with helping them around the house, making meals, etc. but as soon as medical care comes into play, you would rather coordinate at-home care for them.
 However, a big part of understanding what you’re willing to do and not willing to do is researching and understanding the many different components of a caregiver’s responsibilities.